kgdunn/pid-book/process-monitoring/process-monitoring-exercises.rst

 		:align: center
 		:width: 750px

 	Next we remove the subgroups which lie outside the limits.
-Please try using he R code to see how to do it automatically.
+Please try using the R code to see how to do it automatically.
 The new limits, after removing the subgroups beyond the limits from the first round are: LCL = 18.24, target = 21.71 and UCL = 25.18.
 They barely changed.
 But the updated plot with subgroups removed is now shown below.
 There is no need to perform another round of pruning.
 Only if you used a subgroup size of 4 would you need to do a third round.
 You could also have just shifted the limits to a different level, for example, to :math:`\pm 4` standard deviations.
 We can do this if we have enough process knowledge to understand the implication of it, in terms of profit.

 	.. image:: ../figures/monitoring/Kappa-phaseI-second-round.png
 		:align: center